|

 - yours or theirs?
 (Trick question.
 The best

-answer is "Both.")
-I propose that pretending
+answer is "Both are equally important.")
+I propose that

 interest or enduring boredom is dishonest,